Steelers' Roethlisberger after beating Cowboys: 'We're the world's team'

 Quarterback Ben Roethlisberger was still glowing after the Pittsburgh Steelers’ comeback victory over the Dallas Cowboys to remain undefeated and get off to the best start in franchise history.

-With the Cowboys dropping to 2-7, Roethlisberger wondered Sunday night whether anyone would have known during the matchup whether they were “America’s Team” – a moniker adopted during the team’s run of Super Bowl titles in the 1990s – by looking at the stands at AT&T Stadium.
+With the Cowboys dropping to 2-7, Roethlisberger wondered Sunday night whether anyone would have known during the matchup whether they were “America’s Team” – a moniker adopted in the last 1970s and through the team’s run of Super Bowl titles in the 1990s – by looking at the stands at AT&T Stadium.

 STEELERS HOLD ON AGAINST COWBOYS FOR 8TH CONSECUTIVE VICTORY